Top 4 Pre-Trained Models for Image Classification with Python Code

 10. Output layer

-As you can see, the model is sequential in nature and uses lots of filters.
-At each stage, small 3 * 3 filters are used to reduce the number of parameters all the hidden layers use the ReLU activation function.
-Even then, the number of parameters is 138 Billion – which makes it a slower and much larger model to train than others.
+As you can see, the model is sequential in nature and uses many filters.
+At each stage, small 3 * 3 filters are used to reduce the number of parameters.
+All the hidden layers use the ReLU activation function.
+Even then, the number of parameters is 138 Billion, which makes it a slower and much larger model to train than others.

-Additionally, there are variations of the VGG16 model, which are basically, improvements to it, like VGG19 (19 layers).
+Additionally, there are variations of the VGG16 model, which are improvements, like VGG19 (19 layers).
 You can find a detailed explanation

 Let us now explore how to train a VGG-16 model on our dataset-